Skip to content

 Glacier National Park covers almost 1,600 square miles in the northern part of the state of Montana.
 The park is set in a remote location far from major cities or airports.
-However, Glacier still attracts many visitors – and it is easy to see why.
+Still, Glacier attracts many visitors—and it’s easy to see why.

-This amazing park combines all the best of the Rocky Mountains, including majestic mountain peaks, glaciers, scenic valleys, alpine meadows, lakes and waterfalls.
+The park brings together many of the Rocky Mountains’ best features, including majestic peaks, glaciers, scenic valleys, alpine meadows, lakes, and waterfalls.

 Driving the Going-to-the-Sun Road (GTSR), an engineering marvel, is one of the greatest vehicle adventures in North America.
-But Glacier also offers world-class alpine hiking, boat tours on its fantastic lakes, and more, all set in the stunning beauty of the park.
+Beyond the drive, Glacier offers world-class alpine hiking, boat tours on its lakes, and a wide range of outdoor experiences set amid dramatic scenery.

-In this Essential Guide to Glacier National Park, we’ve provided a brief orientation to the park and logistical information for planning your trip.
+Here, we provide a brief orientation to the park along with practical information for planning your trip.
 For details on the different sections of Glacier, please see our individual guides for the Going-to-the-Sun Road, Many Glacier, and Two Medicine areas.

 And check out our detailed guides to the Hiking the Highline Trail and the Grinnell Glacier hike.